 Do you suspect your air mattress has a puncture?
 If you do, you’d have to find the hole where the mattress is punctured.
 While the hole could be easy to fix, the most daunting task that many mattress owners face is how to find hole in air mattress

 The reason this is often challenging because on many occasions the hole is usually a pinhead in size.
 It is usually invisible with the naked eye and could even be easily passed.
 Even so, there are many ways anyone can use to find the hole.

 However, for the sake of effectiveness, ease, and least amount of mess I would dwell on two main methods.
 Read along to learn more here.

 Method#1: Soapy Water Method

-The soapy water method has been used in many inflatables including the air mattress.
+The soapy water method has been used in the air mattress.
 However, there is one advice that you need to keep an eye on if you are using this method: DO NOT USE it on an air mattress with plush-top!

 What You Need:-